-Last Saturday morning I was invited to speak at a workshop entitled “Will elected Police Commissioners make a difference?” organised by Richard Hibbs, the Independent Candidate for North Wales.
-It was an excellent event, lots of different and engaging viewpoints – plurality in other words, which is what democracy is all about.
+Last Saturday morning I was invited to speak at a workshop entitled “Will elected Police Commissioners make a difference?” organised by Richard Hibbs, discount the Independent Candidate for North Wales.
+It was an excellent event, and lots of different and engaging viewpoints – plurality in other words, which is what democracy is all about.
 And last but not least, it was in Llandudno, a true jewel of a town in North Wales.
 Much as I liked Richard, here at UKCrimeStats, as a rule, we don’t take sides behind any candidate as this would be a conflict of interest.
 We only look at the data and work hard to give it context and meaning over time periods, different boundaries etc. to the general populace.

 Anyway, I thought you may like to see my presentation;

 I’m expecting to do quite a lot of these presentations over the next few months, so don’t hesitate to get in touch if you’d like an outside independent voice to tell you what your local crime data says.
 We are just starting now to work more with Local Authorities, Local Media and Insurance Companies who value our independence and flourishing capabilities.